microsoft/genaiscript/docs/cli.md

 Output the entire response as JSON to the stdout.

+### --yaml

+Output the entire response as YAML to the stdout.

+### --vars name=value name2=value2 ...

+Populate values in the `env.vars` map that can be used when running the prompt.

 ### --out-trace <file>

 Save the markdown trace to the specified file.